Pahdor/DS2-HLS/README.md

 # DS2-HLS

 Code repository for the paper:
-**"Two-Stage Distribution-Aware Learning and Gradient Conflict Mitigation for Robust HLS Design Prediction"**
+**"Two-Stage Hierarchy-Aware Learning and Gradient Conflict Mitigation for HLS Performance Prediction"**

 ---